 When dating the bulk organic fraction, it is best to have other lines of evidence to evaluate the result with.
 Bulk organic fraction dates may tend to yield results that are somewhat more recent than the actual date as there may be more recent humic acids that have taken up residence in the bricks since installation.
 In rare instances, the results are too old but this is only when the clay used was dug up from some depth, thus the organic materials in the clay were already hundreds to thousands of years old at the time of manufacture.

-This entry was posted on Monday, July 1st, 2013 and is filed under Beta Articles .
+This entry was posted on Monday, July 1st, 2013 and is filed under Uncategorized .